 9. The institution awards course credit, degrees and certificates based on student attainment of learning outcomes.
 Units of credit awarded are consistent with institutional policies that reflect generally accepted norms or equivalencies in higher education.
 If the institution offers courses based on clock hours, it follows federal standards for clock-to-credit-hour conversions.
-(ER 10) Evidence of Meeting the Standard
+(ER 10)

 Allan Hancock College awards course credits, degrees, and certificates based on students' attainment of student learning outcomes.
 Course learning outcomes are determined by faculty and are identified in the Course Outline of Record (IIA07-05).
 Faculty align course learning outcomes (CLOs) with program learning outcomes (PLOs) as part of each new program proposal, and this mapping ensures that all learning outcomes are assessed and contribute directly to course grades.
 The alignments of CLOs and PLOs are published in a searchable dashboard on the Institutional Effectiveness Outcomes Dashboard (IIA09-01).
-By completing the required sequence of courses within the program outcomes and are awarded the degree or certificate.
+By completing the required sequence of courses within the program with a minimum 2.0 GPA, students thereby meet both course and program outcomes and are awarded the degree or certificate.